Victorian Railways departmental wagons: VHCF weighbridge test wagons

-Fire management & Weedex
+Fire management and Weedex

 HD / VZAA Fire Attack

 In 1968, box van BA8 had the body removed and scrapped, and the underframe, recoded as HD 230, was fitted out as a world-first "Fire Attack" wagon.
 It was coupled to tank wagons which were otherwise used on the Weedex train.
 The design was later replicated in the United States, and plans were provided to Romania and France.
 The vehicle code changed to VZAA 230 in 1988.

 The fire attack train was designed to handle small incidents, including smouldering sleepers, plant material, bridges and telegraph poles.
 For this purpose, the design included water sprays alongside the wagon underframe.
 Power was provided by a Volkswagen Magius water pump, which supplied up to 200 gallons of water or foam, at 100 pounds per square inch, to each of the two, five-person outlets.
 Each water cannon could strike fire spots at a distance of up to 100 feet with ease.
 A generator also supplied floodlighting and spotlights for operations overnight.
 Both 3/4" and 2.5" diameter fire hoses were supplied to attack small fires at a distance away from the track, along with taps to refill knapsacks filled with water for on-foot firefighting.

 Shortly after entering service, side panels were added to protect crews who had previously been burned by radiant heat.

 Two photos of the Fire Attack train, in use, were printed on the rear of the February 1998 Newsrail, dated 7 January that year.
 The train consisted of locomotive A66, the VZAA wagon, four tanks and a steel guards' van.
 It was required to assist in fire management in the Alpine National Park bushfires, where a shortage of water was dampening efforts.
 The train had been scheduled to run to Bairnsdale, but due to the condition of the track and bridges beyond there, it was stopped at Sale.
 This may have been the last time the train was deployed, given that all future sightings of the vehicle and consist were at North Melbourne, with consist VZAA, then four VZVA tankers 2, 9, 5 and 7.
 As at 2010, it was expected that the assorted vehicles stabled in the Wagon Storage sidings at North Melbourne were planned to be transferred to Tottenham Yard then scrapped; it is not clear whether this included VZAA 230.

 At least one model of the vehicle has been scratch-built.